samreenshahzad24/CODSOFT/README.md

 #CODSOFT
-Portolio.html is code file and images that i uploaded are use in this file.
+.html is code file and images that i uploaded are use in these files.